Banjer21/DIY-HOTAS/Joystick/README.md

 # Files
 There are two joysticks, a left handed and a right handed joystick.
 If the VGA 9 pin connector is mounted properly, both sticks can be attached to one gimbal.

-There will be two versions, one that is empty, meaning no special anchor points have been made.
-If you want to make your own I would suggest using these as a base and editing them to fit your own needs.
-The second version is how I printed it.
+The files are the version as how I printed them.
 Meaning there are screw holes and other additions specific to certain buttons/PCBs.

 The button caps might need to be adjusted depending on your printers accuracy.
 They should be a nice pressure fit.